PathwayCommons/semantic-search/README.md

     }
     ```

+    - Notes:
+      - For each Document element, the text consists of the `ArticleTitle` appended to `Abstract` for that PubMed article.
+See [pubmed DTD](https://dtd.nlm.nih.gov/ncbi/pubmed/doc/out/180101/index.html)
-    NB:  You may use either objects (as in Case 1) or PMID strings for `query` and elements of `documents`.
-However, the elements of `documents` must either be all PMIDs or all objects.
+      - JSON body may consist of either objects (as in Case 1) or PMID strings for `query` and elements of `documents`.
+However, the elements of `documents` must either be all be a single type.

 ### Running via Docker